andypotatohy/roast/README.md

     roast('example/subject1.nii',[],'multiaxial','on')

 Run simulation on subject1 with default recipe.
+Segmentaion will be done by deep convolutional neural networks known as the Multiaxial.

+#### Example X

+    roast('example/subject1.nii',[],'multiaxial','on','manualGui','on')

-Segmentaion will be done by a deep convolutional neural network known as the Multiaxial.
+Run simulation on subject1 with default recipe.
+Segmentaion will be done by deep convolutional neural networks known as the Multiaxial.
+A 3D GUI will be open to allow users to inspect the registration and to either confirm it or modify it by manually selecting the anatomical landmarks.
+Useful when running ROAST on a lesioned head for the first time to confirm if registration worked well.

 #### Example 18